Yermin9/seL4/BEPS_TODO.md

 Change scheduler - DONE
  - If a thread in the BlockedOn_IPC_Hold state is picker
- - Change switchToThread
+ - Change switchToThread - DONE

-completeHoldEp: Check that IPC is still valid before sending.
+completeHoldEp: Check that IPC is still valid before sending. -DONE
+    - Shouldn't matter - Anything that makes IPC invalidate will remove from hold state

 Adjust configuration syscalls:
 - Create seL4\_Endpoint\_SetThreshold
+    - Only allow original capability
 - Alteration of SC parameters
 - All revocation or deletion operations

-TODO: Wrap everything in ifdef CONFIG_ENDPOINT_THRESHOLDS
+TODO: Wrap everything in ifdef CONFIG_ENDPOINT_THRESHOLDS -- Actually use CONFIG_KERNEL_IPCTHRESHOLDS

 TODO: Put a CONFIG_KERNEL_MCS 1 at the top of tcb.c

 TODO: Handle Round Robin threads

-TODO: Remove #define CONFIG_ENDPOINT_THRESHOLDS 1
- - objecttype.c
- - thread.c